luwo1701/Party-Queue/TESTING.md

 Replace `/path/to/google_appengine` with the path to where you installed the gae sdk, and replace `/path/to/Party-Queue/lib` with the path to where you cloned the Party-Queue directory.

 Now, run `python models_test.py`.
 Ignore output lines like `WARNING:root:initial generator _put_tasklet(context.py:348) raised BadValueError(Entity has uninitialized properties: name)`.
 This is an artifact of unit testing with google app engine's models and is expected behavior.

+If you run into any issues, please contact Corwin Sheahan at corwin.sheahan@colorado.edu

 #### User Acceptance Tests: